-The good news is that Farmington Hills has a handful of pet parks, with the best one around being by far William Grace Dog Park.
-Note, this particular outdoor space requires a mandatory orientation session, registration, application, a dog license, and a waiver, however, this ensures the safety of your pet as well as yourself while you guys are out and about together.
+The good news is that there are a handful of dog-friendly parks in Farmington Hills, MI, with the best one around being by far William Grace Dog Park.
+Note, this particular outdoor space requires a mandatory orientation session, registration, application, a dog license, and a waiver.
+This ensures the safety of your pet, as well as yourself, while you guys are out and about together.

 Best Family Fun Park

-There is also a picnic area with a Snack Shack not too far away from the Splash Pad so you can make a fun little day of it.
-Since this is technically a park within a park, Heritage is also the best family fun outdoor space.
+There is also a picnic area with a snack shack not too far away from the splash pad, so you can make a fun little day of it.
+Since this is technically a park within a park, Heritage Park is also the best family fun outdoor space.
 There is no admission, and the pad is open from 10:00 am to 8:00 pm.
 Heritage is open from 8:00 am to dusk.

 Top Sports Fields and Parks

-If you are looking for some physical activity this summer, then you should absolutely check out Founders Sports Park.
+If you are looking for some physical activities in Farmington Hills this summer, then you should absolutely check out Founders Sports Park of Farmington Hills.
 This Farmington Hills gem spans 101 acres and has all the outdoor fun you could ever need.

-First-Rate Activities Centers
+First-Rate Activity Centers

 Here, you can swim a few laps in the pool, try your luck in the gymnasium, or play some indoor soccer.
-In addition to these activities, there is a day camp, adult clubs like cycling, after school programs, photography/art classes, and more.
-Thus, if you find yourself looking for something to do on a rainy day or snow day, never fear, the Costick Activities Center is here.
+In addition to these activities, there is a day camp, adult clubs, like cycling, after school programs, photography/art classes, and more.
+Thus, if you find yourself looking for something to do on a rainy or snowy day, never fear, the Costick Activities Center is here.

 Local Fishing and Archery

-This beautiful outdoor space has benches and open areas for anyone who needs a place to feel closer to a family member or friend who is gone.
-This park has engraved brick pathways, and you can request an engraved brick, tree, birdhouse, or bench for a nominal fee if you would like to commemorate someone close to you in this way.
+This beautiful outdoor space in Farmington Hills, MI has benches and open areas for anyone who needs a place to feel closer to a family member or friend who is gone.
+This Farmington Hills park has engraved brick pathways.
+You can also request an engraved brick, tree, birdhouse, or bench for a nominal fee if you would like to commemorate someone close to you in this way.

 Ultimately, no matter which park you decide is the best, you should make it a point to try them all while the weather is nice out.
-Now is the perfect time to get a little outdoor fun in your life, whether you go with family, friends, your dog, or choose to carve out some much-needed alone time—take a break from your busy schedule and go to a Farmington Hills park.
+Now is the perfect time to get a little outdoor fun in your life.
+Whether you go with family, friends, your dog, or choose to carve out some much-needed alone time, take a break from your busy schedule and go to a Farmington Hills park.